Workington Town

+Workington have won the League Championship once in 1951 and Challenge Cup in 1952.

+The clubs traditional home colours are white shirt with a blue band.
+Their main rivals are Whitehaven, while they also have a Cumbrian rivalry with Barrow Raiders.

 History

 1944–1945: Establishment

 Workington Town RLFC was formed at a meeting held in the Royal Oak Hotel, Workington in December 1944.
 Many of Workington Town's board came from local football team Workington AFC's board and the team would ground share with "the Reds" at Borough Park.
 It was decided at the meeting that the club should be registered as a business and that an application for membership of the Rugby Football League should be submitted.
 From those in attendance at that meeting the first board of directors was formed and the application for membership was agreed at a meeting held on 23 January 1945 at the Grosvenor Hotel, Manchester.
 They were the first side from Cumberland to enter the professional rugby league.

 They first played their home games, wearing green and red hoops, at Borough Park.
 The first match against Broughton Rangers on Saturday 25 August 1945 attracted a crowd of 4,100 to Borough Park.
 Workington went on to win 27–5.

 In their first season, they achieved the distinction of losing to an amateur side, Sharlston Rovers in the first round of the Challenge Cup, a very rare occurrence in those days.
 However, the first round was a two leg affair, and they were able to make amends in the return leg and progress to the second round.